CherryKatatonic/keirsey-sorter-react-client/README.md

 ## Technical Overview
 - Front-End: React App (may be migrated to Angular later)
 - Back-End: Spring Boot Microservices
-- DevOps: AWS or GCP
+- DevOps: AWS
-- Database:
-    - schemaless initially - some options include:
-        - MongoDB
-        - AWS DynamoDB
-        - GCP Firestore
-    - can migrate to SQL after solidifying data structure - some options include:
-        - MySQL
-        - AWS RDS
+- Database: DynamoDB (may be migrated to RDS later)
-        - GCP SQL
+- SMTP: Mailgun (or similar API service)

 ---